marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 feature hardware acceleration for elliptic-curve cryptography as well as hardware based key storage.
 The ATECC608A also features symmetric AES-128-GCM encryption.

-Additionally they can provide high-endurance monotonic counters, useful for external verification of firmware downgrade/rollback attacks.
+Both components provide high-endurance monotonic counters, useful for external verification of firmware downgrade/rollback attacks.

-Both P/Ns communicate on the I²C bus and feature authenticated and encrypted sessions for host communication.
+Both components communicate on the I²C bus and feature authenticated and encrypted sessions for host communication.

-The USB armory Mk II PCB layout features landing areas for both components, either or both will be assembled on board.
+The USB armory Mk II PCB layout features landing areas for both P/Ns, either or both will be assembled on board.

 # eMMC Replay Protected Memory Blocks (RPMB)